fossasia/support.eventyay.com/cancellations-refunds/Does-eventyay-charge-for-attendees-who-get-a-refund.md

+---
+title: Does eventyay charge for attendees who get a refund
+---

 Hello,

 this article is not yet available.
 Our team is working hard to answer all questions.
 We will be adding this article soon.